Theatre Terrific: History

 In 1984, Connie Hargrave began to conceive of a theatre company focussed on disabled performers.
 Theatre Terrific was officially founded in 1985 and was one of Canada's first mixed-ability theatre companies.
-At this time, Sue Lister was hired as an instructor.
+At this time, Sue Lister was hired as an instructor and soon became Artistic Director.
 Their first show, a musical revue by Leonard Angel titled Dancing on the Head of a Pin with a Mouse in my Pocket, was performed at the 1986 Vancouver Fringe Festival.

-Theatre Terrific launched their outreach program, Direct Access, in 1987.
-The program was a student-focussed performance group whose ensemble members had graduated from Lister's training program.
-In 1988, Theatre Terrific launched a touring group composed of both abled and disabled actors.
-They toured across the province of British Columbia, performing at schools.
+Theatre Terrific launched its outreach program, Direct Access, in 1987.
+The program was a student-focussed performance group whose ensemble members attended any of Theatre Terrific's drama classes.
+In 1988, Lister started the process of auditioning and hiring for school tours composed of both abled and disabled actors.
+They toured across the province of British Columbia, performing commissioned plays at both primary and secondary schools.

 In the early 1990s, Theatre Terrific began to receive international attention.
-They official gained membership with the Vancouver Professional Theatre Alliance in 1992.
+They officially gained membership with the Vancouver Professional Theatre Alliance in 1992.

-In 1994, the company appointed its first official artistic director: Jamie Norris.
-Sue Lister left Theatre Terrific in 1995.
+In 1995, the company appointed its second artistic director, Jamie Norris, [2]:74 and Sue Lister returned home to the UK in 1996.
 Norris left in 1998 and was replaced by co-artistic directors Elaine Avila and Trevor Found.
 Avila and Found focussed on artistic education before resigning in 2000.
 In 2001, Liesl Lafferty became Theatre Terrific's artistic director.
 The company had not been active for over one year preceding Lafferty's appointment.
 She resigned in November 2004.

 Susanna Uchatius became artistic director in 2005, at which point the company shifted away from explicitly disability-centred themes.
 As artistic director, Uchatius has produced some of her own plays, including Hello in 2019, which focussed on the untold story of Arthur Miller's son, Daniel.